lllaury/lllaury/README.md

 # 💫 About Me:
 I'm a Computer Science major at Virginia Tech with a knack for building robust software solutions across the full technology stack.
-My journey in tech spans creating custom Linux shells to developing intricate game mechanics using Unity.
-As a STEM instructor, I also empower future generations by teaching and refining complex programming concepts.
+My journey in tech spans creating custom Linux shells, developing games using Unity, and developing full-stack applications.
+As a STEM instructor, I also empower future generations by designing and teaching lessons.
 I thrive in dynamic environments, always eager to tackle challenges in backend and frontend development to craft innovative applications that make an impact.